 What is the State's Role?

 The state's primary role in obesity prevention and control is to ensure the development of an aggressive, coordinated strategic plan.
-Through its CHAMPION program (Commonwealth's Healthy Approach and Mobilization Plan for Inactivity, Obesity and Nutrition), the Virginia Department of Health conducted lengthy public surveys in every region of the state to both educate local populations on the obesity problem and to garner their feedback on common obstacles and suggestions for overcoming them.
+Through its Healthy Eating and Active Living (HEAL) progarm, the Virginia Department of Health is developing partnerships with local communities, schools, and medical providers to both educate local populations on obesity issues and develop local initiatives to improve nutrition and physical activity.

 State rankings are ordered so that #1 is understood to be the best.